ajrcarey/pdfium-render/README.md

 Release 0.8.21 adds the `PdfFormFieldText::set_value()` function for setting the values of text form fields, thanks to an excellent contribution from <https://github.com/liammcdermott>.
 A new `examples/fill_form_field.rs` example demonstrates the new functionality.

-Release 0.8.20 adds support for creating new annotations, positioning those annotations, associating them with page objects, and retrieving and setting more annotation properties for each annotation type.
-A new `examples/create_annotations.rs` example demonstrates the extended functionality.

 ## Binding to Pdfium